fullstack-67/pf-deploy/README.md

 # Note: This version assumes that there is only one instance of the app on VM.

+If you plan to deploy multiple instances of the app on the same VM, see `server` branch.

 # Get started

 - Make `.env` from `.env.example`